 Do you know many places in the world that can claim to have such diversity?
 Besides Ecuador is a small country… so you don’t need to spend days on the bus to visit all this… And I add to that the fact that Quito has the largest and best preserved historic centre in all of South America…

-I won’t tell you anything new if I tell you that in France you will be asked between 15 and 20€ per hour for Spanish lessons… and that’s the group rate.
+It won’t be anything new if I tell you that in France you will be asked between 15 and 20€ per hour for Spanish lessons (maybe more in the US)… and that’s the group rate.
 In Ecuador, it will cost you 3 to 4 times less and you will also find yourself in a total immersion in a Spanish-speaking environment (which is in my opinion the only real way to learn).

-Honestly, it’s worth taking a plane ticket to Ecuador, isn’t it?
-If you decide to take a Spanish language course, you will probably have made your flight ticket profitable in a few weeks….
-And you will certainly have learned Spanish better because you will have travelled to a country that is 100% Spanish-speaking (well, 95%… there is Quichua).
-And in addition, you will have discovered a new country, new landscapes, new cultures… and for that reason alone, it is worth learning Spanish elsewhere than in France, right?
+Honestly, it’s worth taking a trip to Ecuador, isn’t it?
+If you decide to learn Spanish and take Spanish classes, you will probably have made it worth the trip in a few weeks….
+And you will certainly have learned Spanish better because you will have travelled to a country that is 100% Spanish-speaking (well, 95%… there is Quichua, the local language).
+And in addition, you will have discovered a new country, new landscapes, new cultures… and for that reason alone, it is worth learning Spanish elsewhere than in France or the US, right?

 Because Switzerland plays in the same group as Ecuador in the world cup (2014)

 So this is a bit like the cherry on the cake….
-We have to admit that it would have punctured our budget a little bit to go through Brazil during the World Cup.
+We have to admit that it would have been a little too much for our budget go through Brazil during the World Cup.
 The prices have exploded in Brazil and so we are quite happy to be able to experience the world cup with our Ecuadorian friends.
 And we can assure you that people here think, eat and live football… especially with the world cup!
-So there will be an amazing atmosphere… And of course, we secretly hope Switzerland will beat Ecuador (even if we decided to wear the ecuadorian shirt to go watch the games in pubs) 😉
+So there will be an amazing atmosphere… And of course, we secretly hope Switzerland will beat Ecuador (even if we decided to wear the Ecuadorian shirt to go watch the games in pubs) 😉

 How do I learn Spanish?

-to learn Spanish, there are not 36 ways… But if you give yourself the means, learning Spanish is easy!
+to learn Spanish, there are not 36 ways (it’s a french expression 😉 )… But if you give yourself the means, learning Spanish is easy!
 In my opinion, here are the essentials to learn a new language quickly:

 Moreover, if you want to learn Spanish in Quito, they are many different schools available.
 We took our class at the Colombus Academy.
 We were extremely satisfied with the teaching and activities offered by the school.
 Note: since then the school has apparently changed its name (it is now called Don Quijote).